oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

   ![create-button](images/create-btn.png " ")

-13. In the property editor, enter the following details:
+13. In the property editor,  Enter/select the following details:

      - Under Identification: